Research

 Drug Response Phenotypes: Assessment of altered platelet flux states in aspirin resistance

-As an example of how genome-scale models can be used for precision medicine applications using multi-omics data.
-Although aspirin is a commonly taken pharmaceutical and frequently prescribed as a ‘first line’ prophylactic medication for clotting disorders, it is surprisingly estimated 10-20% of individuals may have diminished response to inhibition of cyclooxygenase (aspirin’s target).
 We developed a platelet reconstruction, iAT-PLT- 636, to assess the cellular alterations in subjects who have normal versus abnormal (‘resistant’) responses to aspirin.
 Findings from this work suggested that the metabolic consequences of aspirin-resistance on platelet metabolism are elicited by the diversion of metabolites to prostaglandin synthesis and the consequent flux decrease in oxidative metabolism and flux increase in the pentose sugar metabolism with corresponding shifts in redox pathways, glycolysis, and nucleotide salvage pathways.